yy502/laserpecker/laser_engraving.md

 ## Dithering

-Dithering an image means to use different densities of black adn white pixels to emulate grayscale.
-The end goal is to use Bin mode (B&W) to engrave something that appears in grayscale. (more to come)
+Dithering an image means to use different densities of black and white pixels to emulate grayscale.
+The end goal is to use Bin mode (B&W) to engrave (or print) something that appears in grayscale. (more to come)